How To Detect A Gas Leak From Stove

 Not sure how to detect a gas leak from your stove at home?
 Don’t worry; we’ve got you covered with our comprehensive and straightforward to follow guide on how to identify a gas leak from your kitchen.

-Though gas stoves have become an essential part of our lives, they are prone to leaks.
+Though gas stoves have become essential to our lives, they are prone to leaks.
 Gas leaks are a dreaded nightmare for every homeowner as they may result in severe accidents and injuries.

-If you notice weird odours in the kitchen near the stove, make sure you tackle the issue immediately.
-Though calling a professional is the best thing to do, you can detect a leaking gas yourself to prevent accidents.
+If you notice weird odours in the kitchen near the stove, immediately tackle the issue.
+Though calling a professional is best, you can detect a leaking gas to prevent accidents.

 Some of the ways you can perform a gas leak detection from the stove are:

-Usually, the gas escapes from the burners and gas lines, resulting in severe damage.
-So, you can place your ears on these areas to see if gas is flowing or not.
+Usually, gas escapes from the burners and gas lines, resulting in severe damage.
+You can place your ears on these areas to see if gas is flowing.

 Note that the sound of gas flowing might not necessarily be loud.
 Small leaks might not make loud noises but are dangerous and can lead to explosions.
 Thus, hissing or whistling sounds from the stove are indicators of a gas leak.